kprofic/SwiftConventions/README.md

 > — [radex.io](http://radex.io/swift/methods/)

 #### Optionals
-##### Naming (TODO: prefix/suffix)
+Optionals are optional in Swift.
+In Objective-C it was a default, you were expected to handle nil values at any time.
+If this is no longer the case in Swift (nil is not a first-class construct), we shouldn't use them everywhere in Swift code as we had no choice.
+If we do then we loose its true meaning.
+Where shall we use optionals then?

+* as a possible result of a methods that finds result in a collection when there is no result.
+* to mark an end of sequence

-It sounds like a good idea to give a variable that is an Optional a name with some sort of prefix that would explicitly say it may contain nil eg.: "optionalFullName".
+It sounds like a good idea to give a variable that is an Optional a name with some sort of prefix/suffix that would explicitly say it may contain nil eg.: "optionalFullName".

 ##### Binding
 It looks better when Optional is binded using "if let" syntax rather than with Forced Unwrapping.
 This way you can in just one step unwrap the value and do something when the value is not missing: